 E-commerce, however, does not run on its own; after all, customers are now used to large and elaborately implemented platforms such as Amazon.
-Read this article to find out exactly what you should consider when setting up or relaunching your web shop and how you can optimise your shop.
+Read this article to find out exactly what tips we think you should consider when selecting, setting up or relaunching your web shop and how you can optimise your shop.

 1. Address target groups and individuality